Aseedholm/Pumpkin-Brush/labs/Lab8_Networking/part2/Readme.md

 ## Your Task

-1. Get the UDP Code sample running, and make sure you understand the code Then look at part 2 and make a determination with your teammates, if you should use UDP or TCP protocol for the paint program.
+1. Get the UDP Code sample running, and make sure you understand the code Then compare with part 1 and make a determination with your teammates, if you should use UDP or TCP protocol for the paint program.

 ## Testing